-After qualifying as an architect from Helsinki Institute of Technology (later Helsinki University of Technology and now part of the Aalto University) in 1921, Aalto set up his first architectural practice in Jyväskylä.
-His early works followed the tenets of Nordic Classicism, the predominant style at that time.
-In the late 1920s and early 1930s, he made a number of journeys to Europe on which he and his wife Aino Marsio, also an architect, became familiar with the latest trends in Modernism, the International Style.
+After qualifying as an architect from the Helsinki Institute of Technology (now part of Aalto University) in 1921, Aalto established his first architectural office in Jyväskylä, south-central Finland.
+His early works followed the principles of Nordic Classicism, the predominant style of the day.
+In the late 1920s and early 1930s, he made trips around Europe with his architect wife Aino Marsio, during which they familiarised themselves with the latest trends in international modernism.

-The pure Functionalist phase in Aalto’s work lasted for several years.
-It enabled him to make an international breakthrough, largely because of Paimio Sanatorium (1929-1933), an important Functionalist milestone.
-Aalto had adopted the principals of user-friendly, functional design in his architecture.
-From the late 1930s onwards, the architectural expression of Aalto’s buildings became enriched by the use of organic forms, natural materials and increasing freedom in the handling of space.
+The pure functionalist phase of Aalto’s work lasted for several years.
+It enabled him to make an international breakthrough, with the Paimio Sanatorium (1929-1933) as his landmark work.
+Aalto had adopted principals of user-friendly, purposeful design in his architecture.

 Beginning in the late 1930s, freer handling of space, the use of organic forms and natural materials enriched the architectural expression of Aalto’s buildings.

 It was characteristic of Aalto to treat each building as a complete work of art, including the furniture and light fittings.
 Artek was established in 1935 to promote the expanding production and sales of Aalto furniture.
 His furniture design combined practicality, aestheticism and serial production, in line with Artek’s guiding ideal of a more beautiful everyday life in homes.